 - a.
-Maintaining two periods of an ELD coordinator to monitor English learner progress and implement necessary interventions; - b.
+Increasing EL Program Specialist to two full-time for more effective monitoring of English learner progress and implementation of necessary interventions. - b.
 Maintaining school site Learning Director to monitor student progress, develop and implement interventions, and analyze local formative and summative assessment data to gauge student learning and instruction; - c.
-Maintaining the district level Director of Instruction, Data and Assessments for implementation of common instructional practices and common assessments; use data from those assessments to refine instruction and curriculum; and provide guidance in implementing necessary strategies to close the achievement gaps of English learners and socioeconomically disadvantaged pupils.
+Maintaining the district level Director of Instruction, Data and Assessments for implementation of common instructional practices and common assessments; use data from those assessments to refine instruction and curriculum; and provide guidance in implementing necessary strategies to close the achievement gaps of English learners and socioeconomically disadvantaged pupils. d.
+Maintaining a portion of the Assistant Superintendent of Educational Services to provide assistance for comprehensive school improvement and reduce the achievement gap among English Learners, students with disabilities, and pupils of low economic status.